William Helmore: Early life

-William Helmore was educated at Blundell's School, the Royal Military Academy at Woolwich.

-Helmore served in the First World War as a gunner and then transferred to the Royal Flying Corps, as an observer and pilot.
-One result of this experience was his book "Cavalry of the Air".
-After the war he went to Christ's College at Cambridge and obtained a first class (honours) degree in mechanical sciences.
+Helmore was educated at Blundell's School and the Royal Military Academy, Woolwich.
+He served in the First World War as a Royal Artillery officer and then transferred to the Royal Flying Corps as an observer and pilot.
+One result of this experience was his book Cavalry of the Air.
+After the war he went to Christ's College, Cambridge, and obtained a first class (honours) degree in mechanical sciences.

 Post WWI

-In 1922 Helmore was granted a permanent commission in the RAF and developed his interest in scientific research in aviation.
-He was also involved in the development of aerial refuelling, serving as copilot and hose handler on Sir Alan Cobham's pioneering flight from Portsmouth, England to India on 22 September 1934, also inventing the electrolytic process of forming flame or explosion traps.
+In 1922, Helmore was granted a permanent commission as a flight lieutenant in the Royal Air Force and developed his interest in scientific research in aviation.
+He was also involved in the development of aerial refuelling, serving as co-pilot and hose handler on Sir Alan Cobham's pioneering flight from Portsmouth, England, to India on 22 September 1934, also inventing the electrolytic process of forming flame or explosion traps.

 In 1931 Helmore was awarded the Groves Prize for Aeronautical Research.

-Helmore retired from the R.A.F. at his own request in 1937 to devote himself to research at Cambridge, but be returned to the active list in August 1939.
-His appointments included Wing Commander (1 July 1935 Air Commodore (1 March 1937), Honorary Group Captain (21 May 1941) and Honorary Air Commodore.
+Helmore was promoted squadron leader on 1 October 1928 and wing commander on 1 July 1935, but retired from the RAF at his own request on 1 March 1937 to devote himself to research at Cambridge.
+He returned to the active list in August 1939 and was promoted honorary group captain on 21 May 1941 and later honorary air commodore.